 How to Replace the Safety Valve

-As we said, you can use two methods to replace the safety valve if you have a leak: You can replace it from the inside of the lid, or you can replace it from the outside of the lid.
+As we said, you can use two methods to replace the safety valve if you leak: You can replace it from the inside of the lid, or you can return it from the outside of the lid.
+Before attempting either, consult your user manual.

-To replace the safety valve from the outside, you will use a screwdriver on the outside to turn the screw, while you hold the screw and keep it from twisting on the inside.
+To replace the safety valve from the outside, you will use a screwdriver on the outside to turn the screw while you hold it and keep it from twisting on the inside.
 Once it releases, use a cotton swab to clean the inside of the hole.

 Check for surface damage as well to make sure that you don’t have structural problems.
 Examine the o-ring as well to make sure that it doesn’t have defects.
 Replace the safety valve with the new one and tighten it up.